rickifox/tours-php-2009-project3-amon/README.md

 ![Wild Code School](https://wildcodeschool.fr/wp-content/uploads/2019/01/logo_pink_176x60.png)

-This starter kit is here to easily start a repository for your students.

 It's symfony website-skeleton project with some additional tools to validate code standards.

 * GrumPHP, as pre-commit hook, will run 2 tools when `git commit` is run :